guptam/kylo-docs-test/KyloConfiguration.rst

 3. Create a new keychain with a name.
 The client cert is copied into this new keychain, which in the example here is named "nifi-cet".
 If you add it directly to the System, the browser will ask you for the login/pass every time NiFi does a request.

-   1. In the left pane, right-click "Keychains" and select "New Keychain".
+   a.
+In the left pane, right-click "Keychains" and select "New Keychain".

       |image5|

-   2. Give it the name "nifi-cert" and a password.
+   b.
+Give it the name "nifi-cert" and a password.

 +------------+------------+
 | |image6|   | |image7|   |